June Gloom actually begins in May in San Diego and ends in August, or as San Diego local call it “Fogust”.

 Why is San Diego so gloomy?

-San Diego is no different.
-If you’ve spent any time in the city, or if you live there now, you’re more than likely familiar with the May Gray and June Gloom that you’ll experience each year.
+If you’ve spent any time in the San Diego, California, or if you live there now, you’re more than likely familiar with the May Gray and June Gloom that you’ll experience each year.

 What is May Gray in San Diego?